wmo-im/BUFR4/.github/ISSUE_TEMPLATE/proposal.md

 ---

 name: Proposal
 about: Use to propose changes to the WMO BUFR tables
-title: ''
+title: 'Proposal for \[XYZ\].csv'
 labels: ''
 assignees: ''

 ---

+# Branch

+Add when created.

 # Summary and purpose

 Enter text.

+# Stakeholders

+include as appropriate

 # Action proposed

 Enter text.

 # Discussions

 Requirements and purposes of the proposal along with other background information, which could be included in the SUMMARY OF MEETING REPORT.

 # Detailed proposal

-Details of proposal.
+Keeps details up to date as decisions are finalized.